Zapiekanka z Serem i Pieczarkami

 You would find me munching on a crispy baguette, cut lengthwise, topped with sautéed mushrooms and melted cheese.
 It was drained heavily in a low-quality, overly sweet ketchup and guess what…I loved every bite of it.

 Illustrated recipe for Polish Zapiekanka fast food: a baked baguette with mushrooms and cheese.
-Illustrated by Kasia Kronenberger
+Illustrated by Kasia Kron

-Even if that Youth Centre’s buffet still exists, it probably offers something much more suitable for the modern taste buds.
+Even if that Youth Centre’s buffet still exists, it probably offers something more suitable for modern taste buds.

 Most of the Warsaw downtown – once packed with independent zapiekanka kiosks – is now filled with global players, such as Starbucks and McD’s.
 It’s getting hard to tell the city apart from any other European capital.